Marvel's Wolverine

-Marvel's Wolverine is an upcoming action-adventure game developed by Insomniac Games and published by Sony Interactive Entertainment.
-Based on the Marvel Comics character Wolverine, it is inspired by the long-running comic book mythology, while also deriving from various adaptations in other media.
+Marvel's Wolverine is a 2026 action-adventure game developed by Insomniac Games and published by Sony Interactive Entertainment.
+Based on the Marvel Comics character Wolverine, it is inspired by the long-running comic book mythology and various adaptations in other media.
 Marvel's Wolverine is a standalone entry in the Marvel's Spider-Man series, telling an original, self-contained story that shares continuity with Insomniac's other Marvel games.
+The narrative follows Wolverine, an amnesiac mutant who rejoins his former unit Team X to investigate the abduction of displaced mutants by industrialist Bolivar Trask and the Reavers militia, while searching for answers regarding his own past.

 Insomniac Games, Sony Interactive Entertainment, and Marvel Games entered discussions about developing further games centered on Marvel characters beyond Spider-Man during the development of Marvel's Spider-Man (2018), with Insomniac expressing interest in adapting Wolverine.
-Marvel's Wolverine was officially announced in September 2021, alongside the involvement of creative director Brian Horton and game director Cameron Christian.
-The game is written by Mary Kenney, Walt Williams, Nick Folkman, and Joe Halstead.
+Marvel's Wolverine was announced in September 2021, alongside the involvement of creative director Brian Horton and game director Cameron Christian, as well as writers Walt Williams and Mary Kenney.

 Marvel's Wolverine was among the major subjects of a targeted ransomware attack on Insomniac Games in December 2023, in which various development assets showcasing gameplay and story elements briefly became publicly accessible.
 Horton and Christian were replaced by Marcus Smith and Mike Daly in their respective roles by October 2024.
-The game is scheduled to release for the PlayStation 5 in late 2026.
+The game was released worldwide for the PlayStation 5 on September 15, 2026.
+It received generally favorable reviews from critics.

 Characters and setting

+Liam McIntyre played James "Logan" Howlett / Wolverine in the game.

 Marvel's Wolverine features an ensemble cast drawn from the comic book mythology of the character, the wider X-Men mythos, and various adaptations in other media.
-The game follows James "Logan" Howlett / Wolverine (Liam McIntyre), a centuries-old mutant with retractable claws, heightened animalistic instincts and a pronounced healing factor, who is grafted with an indestructible adamantium alloy in his skeleton following intense experimentation.
-Other characters that appear in the game include Mystique and Omega Red.
+The game follows James "Logan" Howlett / Wolverine (Liam McIntyre), a centuries-old mutant with retractable claws, heightened animalistic instincts and a healing factor, who is grafted with an indestructible adamantium alloy in his skeleton following intense experimentation.

+The game is set three years after Wolverine's departure from the mutant strike force Team X, as he rejoins the group to investigate the abduction of mutants by billionaire industrialist Bolivar Trask (Jason Spisak) and his cybernetically-enhanced private militia, the Reavers.
+Other characters that appear in the game include Jean Grey (Krizia Bajos), Dr. Nathaniel Essex (Troy Baker), Mystique (Nicole Pacent), Omega Red (Raphael Corkhill), Sabretooth (Brett Gipson), Lady Deathstrike (Jolene Kim), Leech (Noga Wind), Sunfire (Jonathan Tanigaki), Ogun, Tyger Tiger (Kelly Hu), the Sentinels and the Hand.